rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Experience-API.md

 To access the xAPI conveniently, use an <xref:i5.Toolkit.Core.ExperienceAPI.ExperienceAPIClient> object.

-### Advanced Mode
+### Standard & Advanced Mode

-The xAPI module ships with a limited and an advanced mode.
+The xAPI module ships with a standard and an advanced mode.

+#### Standard Mode

-In the limited mode, no additional dependencies are required as the JSON serialization happens using Unity's build-in <xref:UnityEngine.JsonUtility>.
+In the standard mode, no additional dependencies are required as the JSON serialization happens using Unity's build-in <xref:UnityEngine.JsonUtility>.
 Here, limited statements that only make use of the actor, verb and object are allowed.
 This is sufficient for statements like "Person X viewed Object Y".

+#### Advanced Mode

 In order to enable advanced features such as adding contexts, results etc. to the statement, you need to install a Newtonsoft JSON library.
 It is recommended to use the [Unity package by jilleJr](https://github.com/jilleJr/Newtonsoft.Json-for-Unity).